Quick Summary

 How long does a GST refund on exports actually take?

-For Rule 96 (IGST paid), clean applications are disbursed in 7 to 15 days after GSTR-1 and GSTR-3B are filed.
-For Rule 89 (RFD-01), expect 15 days for RFD-02 acknowledgement, 7 days after that for the 90% provisional refund via RFD-04, and up to 60 days for final RFD-06.
+Rule 96 clean applications disburse in 7 to 15 days after GSTR-1 and GSTR-3B.
+Rule 89 takes about 15 days for RFD-02, 7 days more for the 90% provisional RFD-04, and up to 60 days for final RFD-06.
 Delays beyond 60 days attract 6% interest under Section 56.

 Do I need a Bank Realisation Certificate (BRC) for goods exports?